 - Once the insurance company and employee have agreed or the case has been resolved, your worker needs to tell you when they can get back to work.

 If you ever need to make a claim, having the right insurer behind you makes a big difference.
 And for DJs, that right insurer just might be Cerity.
 We’re a faster and more affordable workers’ comp insurance provider.
 Backed by over 100 years of experience, we make it easy to sign up or switch in minutes.
 No waiting.
 Policies as low as $20 per month and an instant online quote.
 Licensed Experts.
 Flexible payments.
 Expert assistance.
 Everything you’ve been looking for in WC insurance.

 How Can Cerity Help Me Take Care of Insurance So I Can Get Back to My Music?

 Cerity works with DJs and small businesses in all kinds of industries, including home-based businesses, engineers, event planners, and more.
 When your passion for music goes from a casual hobby to a serious business, reach out to us for workers’ comp coverage that protects your work.
 Get essential workers’ comp insurance from Cerity for as low as $20 per month.
-Pay monthly like a subscription.
 Pay only for what you need.